moderndatacompany/dataos.info/docs/products/data_product/templates/sales_360.md

-# Sales 360 Data Product
+# Case Study: StrideRight Shoes

+## Company Background

+StrideRight Shoes is a leading manufacturer and retailer specializing in high-quality footwear for various demographics, from children to adults.
+With a commitment to comfort, style, and durability, StrideRight Shoes aims to provide exceptional customer experiences both online and in-store.

+## Challenges Faced

+ StrideRight Shoes experienced significant operational challenges, including quality issues, late deliveries, and sampling delays.
+These issues impacted sales effectiveness and customer satisfaction, highlighting the need for streamlined operations and improved customer engagement strategies.

+## Vision

+To revolutionize the footwear industry by leveraging advanced data analytics enhancing operational efficiency, and delivering personalized customer experiences that drive engagement, loyalty, and sustainable growth.

+## Goals and Objectives

+  -  **Increase Customer engagement and lower churn rate:** Understand customer preferences and provide personalized recommendations and targeted marketing campaigns.

+  -  **Operational Excellence:** Streamline operations to ensure timely deliveries, maintain high-quality standards, and optimize inventory management.

+  -  **Maximize revenue from high-value customers.** Integrate and analyze customer interaction and transaction data to derive actionable insights and stay ahead of market trends.

+## Use-cases

+1. **Personalized Marketing Campaigns:**  Tailor marketing efforts using customer data to create personalized recommendations and targeted campaigns.

+2. **Customer Churn Prediction:** Identify at-risk customers with predictive models and implement retention strategies to reduce churn.

+3. **Sales Performance Analysis:** Monitor and analyze sales data through interactive dashboards to identify trends and optimize marketing strategies.

+## Solution

-The Sales 360 data product is a structured dataset that contains comprehensive information about various entities within the organization.
+**Sales 360 Data Product:** The Sales 360 data product is a structured dataset that contains comprehensive information about various entities within the organization.
 It serves as a central repository for product data, facilitating efficient management, analysis, and decision-making processes related to product operations, logistics, and customer engagement.

-## Define  Vision

-The vision for the Sales 360 Data Product is to become the definitive source of truth for all sales-related data within the organization.
-This data product aims to:

-  - Enable a deeper understanding of the factors driving sales performance.

-  - Support continuous improvement and innovation in sales strategies and operations.

-  - Enhance customer satisfaction and loyalty through better engagement and personalized experiences.

-  - Drive sustainable growth and profitability by leveraging insights gained from the data product.

-## Define Use-case

-The primary use case for the Sales 360 Data Product is to analyze sales performance.
-This includes:

-  - Tracking sales metrics such as revenue, units sold, and average transaction value.
-  - Identifying the most and least profitable products and services.
-  - Monitoring sales team performance and setting targets.
-  - Understanding customer purchase history and preferences.
-  - Analyzing the effectiveness of marketing campaigns and promotions.
-  - Forecasting future sales based on historical data and market trends.

 ## Pre-requisites